 - whether your compensation payment will stop you from receiving future Centrelink payments and, if so, the period in which this applies

-If you claim or are receiving a Centrelink payment and you have a compensation claim you may be asked to:
+If you claim or are receiving a Centrelink payment and you have a compensation claim you may be asked to download and complete the Compensation and damages form (MOD C) to calculate your rate of payment and review your entitlement.

 We may ask you for some extra documents to support your claim such as: